forcedotcom/SFDX-Data-Move-Utility/README.md

 ** Always use one of our issue tracker templates.
-** For plugin bugs attach the latest .log/export.json ** We will really appreciate it, if you will read very carefuly the documentation and the FAQ section before opening the ticket.
+** For plugin bugs attach the latest .log/export.json ** We will really appreciate it, if you will read very carefuly the documentation and also learn the target CSV files for error messages before opening the ticket.
-   Most of the issue are coming due to incorrect plugin configuration, so this will save your (and your customers) time waiting for our response.
+   Most of the issue are coming due to incorrect plugin configuration or stuff are related to the client environment, so this will save your (and your customers) time waiting for our response.
 __________________________________________________
 THANK YOU VERY MUCH IN ADVANCE!